 I pray for more understanding of the issues around mental ill health and more compassion towards those who suffer in our own communities and in communities in which our partners work.

-I give thanks for the work of TEAR’s partners – Centre for Mental Health and Counselling in Nepal, Emmanuel Hospital Association in India and others who are working with women who have disabilities and/or mental health problems.
+I give thanks for the work of Tearfund’s partners – Centre for Mental Health and Counselling in Nepal, Emmanuel Hospital Association in India and others who are working with women who have disabilities and/or mental health problems.

 I give thanks for their incredible work in helping communities listen and act and change to be welcoming and inclusive.

-Helen works as part of TEAR’s International Programs Team in Effectiveness.
+Helen works as part of Tearfund’s International Programs Team in Effectiveness.
 For the past few years she has been journeying with TEAR’s partners who are working with people, families and communities around mental illness.

 God, you are creator and sustainer of a wonderful and expansive universe, and the creator of women and of men all fashioned in your own image, all with beauty, dignity, and the capacity to thrive in life.